digreatbrian/duck/README.md

 - **React Template Integration**: Seamlessly integrate **React** code into Django or Jinja2 templates.
 - **Dual Connection Mode**: Supports handling requests using both **keep-alive** and **close** connection modes.
 - **Threading & Async Support:** Duck supports both threading for CPU-bound tasks and asynchronous handling for I/O-bound tasks, providing flexibility and scalability for various types of applications.Defaults to asynchronous handling.
+- **Micro App Support:** Create lightweight, independent sub-applications with their own servers and ports.
+Each micro app can handle its own requests, providing a flexible architecture for microservices.
+HttpsRedirectMicroApp included for seamless HTTP to HTTPS redirection.
+- **Content Compression**: Support for content compression using **gzip**, **Brotli**, and **deflate** for faster delivery of web assets, improving performance.
+- **Streaming Support**: Provides support for **StreamingHttpResponse**, which allows for the efficient delivery of large files or data in chunks.
+Also supports **StreamingRangeHttpResponse**, which enables the delivery of partial content (ranges) for large files, allowing clients to request specific portions of a file (e.g., video or audio streaming), making it ideal for scenarios like media playback or large data transfers.
+- **Built-in Caching Implementations**: Duck includes caching utilities in `duck.utils.caching` to optimize data retrieval and performance.
+You can use in-memory caching or configure file-based or database-backed caching for better performance, especially for frequently accessed data.
+- **Duck Utilities**: The `duck.utils` module includes a wide range of helper functions and utilities, such as those for URL parsing, managing ports, handling request parameters, and more.
+These utilities simplify common tasks and enhance your development experience when building applications with Duck

 ## 🔧 Upcoming Features